kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 properties:
    - name: metrics-endpoints.k8s.io
      value: [{"Prometheus":"100.3.3.4:9990"}, {"Grafana":"example.grafana.io:9990"}]
+     lastObservedTime: 2025-03-12T23:21:39Z
 ```

 ##### group.customResource.k8s.io
-It contains an array of custom resources definitions (CRDs) group that this cluster supports.
+This property contains an array of custom resources definitions (CRDs) group that this cluster supports.
-* Each element in the list is a string representing the group name of the CRD.
+* Each element in the list is a name:version pair representing the latest installed version of the CRD group.
 * The list is dynamic but should not change much.

 Here is an example of a group.customResource.k8s.io ClusterProperty